 There is also no restriction on the number of knitting needles you can take through airport security either.

-There is a possibility that after they pass through the x-ray machine that a security agent may want to see them to double check but that won’t be a problem.
+There is a possibility that after they pass through the x-ray machine that a security agent may want to see them just to double-check check but that won’t be a problem.

 You can also take crochet hooks through airport security without restrictions too.

-This is an example response to a passenger’s question regarding carrying knitting needles on a plane:
+This is an example response by the TSA on Twitter to a passenger asking can I take metal knitting needles on a plane:

 The following is the information specified in the TSA link above:

 Let me get directly to the point here.
 I’m not spinning a yarn when I tell you that knitting needles and needlepoint items, including scissors under four-inches, are allowed in your carry-on bags.
 This includes and is not limited to circular knitting needles, bamboo, wooden, aluminum, metal, and plastic knitting needles, double pointed knitting needles, knitting hooks, knitting stitch holders, sewing kits, sewing needles, sewing pins, and sewing scissors (blades shorter than 4 in).
-However, circular thread cutters, or any thread cutter with a blade must be packed in your checked baggage.@AskTSA Travel Tips In Over 140 Characters: Knitting Needles & Sewing Supplies
+However, circular thread cutters, or any thread cutter with a blade must be packed in your checked baggage.

-Can you take knitting needles in your carry on?
+Can you take knitting needles in your carry on luggage?